EyachirArafat/language-styler/README.md

 ## 🌍 Browser Support

-1. Install: `npm install language-detector`.
+1. Install: `npm install language-styler`.
 2. Bundle with Rollup or Vite (see bundling command above).
 3. Include the bundled file in your HTML.